00 Agent: Description

-In the first novel, Casino Royale, and the 2006 film adaptation, the 00 concept is introduced and, in Bond's words, means "that you've had to kill a chap in cold blood in the course of some assignment".
+In the first novel, Casino Royale, and the 2006 film adaptation, the 00 concept is introduced and, in James Bond's words, "means you've had to kill a chap in cold blood in the course of some job".
 Bond's 00 number (007) was awarded to him because he twice killed in fulfilling assignments.
 (This differentiates from deadly force used by non-00 agents in the course of self-defence or offensive action; plus, in the original time frame of the novel—the early 1950s—many MI6 agents would have had recent war service.)
 In the second novel, Live and Let Die, the 00 number designates a past killing; not until the third novel, Moonraker, does the 00 number designate a licence to kill.
 Thereafter, the novels are ambiguous about whether a 00 agent's licence to kill is limited, with varying accounts in Dr. No, Goldfinger, and The Man with the Golden Gun.

-Per Fleming's Moonraker, 00 agents face mandatory retirement at 45; John Gardner contradicts this in his novels, depicting a fifty-odd-year-old secret agent.
-Sebastian Faulks's Devil May Care features M giving Bond a choice of when to retire.
+Per Fleming's Moonraker, 00 agents face mandatory retirement at 45; John Gardner contradicts this in his novels, depicting a 00 agent in his fifties.
+Sebastian Faulks' Devil May Care features M giving Bond a choice of when to retire.

-Fleming himself only mentions five 00 agents in all.
+Fleming himself mentions only five 00 agents in all.
 According to Moonraker, James Bond is the most senior of three 00 agents; the two others were 008 and 0011.
 The three men share an office and a secretary named Loelia Ponsonby.
 Later novels feature two more 00 agents; 009 is mentioned in Thunderball and 006 is mentioned in On Her Majesty's Secret Service.
 Other authors have elaborated and expanded upon the 00 agents.
 While they presumably have been sent on dangerous missions as Bond has, little has been revealed about most of them.
-Several have been named, both by Fleming and other authors, along with passing references to their service records, which suggest that agents are largely recruited (as Bond was) from the British military's special forces.